VCauthon/Summary-Docker/src/docs/7-swarm.md

 - __Imperatively__: This means that it uses the command line
 - __Declaratively__: This means with a Compose file

-The correct way its declaratively because it defines a file on which actions can be declared and replicated however it will be seen both approaches.
+The correct way its declaratively because it defines a file on which actions can be declared and replicated but since this is an introductory chapter (and the imperative system allows phasing of actions) we will only address the imperative system.

 #### Example imperatively